dhmunro/dudley/README.md

 preferred name extension ".dud".

-While a Dudley layout can precisely describe the data layout of a particular binary file, like HDF5 or PDB metadata, Dudley can describe a parametrized layout which can apply to a wide range of individual binary files having the same variables but different array shapes.
+While a Dudley layout can precisely describe the data layout of a particular binary file, like HDF5 or PDB metadata, Dudley can also describe a parametrized layout which can apply to a wide range of individual binary files having the same variables but different array shapes.
 This extended capability is similar to XDR.
-However, unlike XDR, a Dudley layout can specify the precise address of data in a file without streaming through the entire file.
+However, unlike XDR, Dudley is designed to be able to specify the precise address of data in a file without streaming through the entire file.

+There are at least three distinct use cases for Dudley:

+1. The layout explicitly defines the addresses of every item in a single specific file.
+This is what PDB and HDF5 metadata is designed to do.
+The description may contain parameters defined as fixed values in the layout, but these are a form of documentation like named dimension lengths in netCDF.

+2. The layout is intended to describe many different data streams, but the consumer will always read the entire data stream in serial order.
+The data stream may contain parameters describing dimension lengths of objects later in the stream, so one layout may describe streams with different sized arrays.
+This is what XDR is designed to do, which is similar to the Python pickle protocol.
+Potentially it is useful for files as well, when the consumer will always read the entire file sequentially.

+3. The layout is intended to describe many different files, and the consumer is expected to read only random parts of the file.
+This can be made reasonably efficient if the parameters are all collected at the beginning of the file, so the reader can compute the actual addresses of everything in the file from the information in a small block at its beginning.
+In this case, the Dudley layout is a template for many files, a capability which none of our existing tools has.

 ## Namespaces